garden-io/garden/docs/contributing/config-resolution.md

 ### Phase 1 of action resolution: Preprocessing during config graph construction

-Here, we do partial resolution on certain fields on the action configs, fully resolving built-in action config fields (like `include` and `dependencies`)—that is, framework-level fields that are not plugin-specific.
+Here, we fully resolve built-in action config fields (like `include` and `dependencies`)—that is, framework-level fields that are not plugin-specific.

 Some of these built-in fields need to be resolved so the framework can e.g. calculate the action version (`include`/`exclude`) and figure out the dependency structure between actions (`dependencies`) so that the `ConfigGraph` can be constructed.
 These calculations need to be finished before the solver is called to fully resolve and execute the actions in phase 2 (which is what enables us to resolve references to e.g. action outputs).

 Importantly, `spec` and `variables` (on the action level) are not among these fields—`spec` is where plugin-specific fields live, and is typically where later-stage fields (such as static & runtime outputs from other actions) are relevant and necessary.
 This is fine, since `spec` is only used by the action's underlying plugin.

-We recommend closely reading the source for the finer details.
 The `actionFromConfig` and `preprocessActionConfig` functions are where most of this is implemented.

 ### Phase 2 of action resolution: Full resolution in solver just before task execution